Caskey (rapper): 2010–2012: Beginnings and signing with Cash Money

-2012–present: The Transient Classics, Black Sheep, and The Lost Files
+2012–present: The Transient Classics, Black Sheep 2, Yelawolf Blacksheep and This Isn't Even My Final Form

 On December 8, 2012, he released his debut single "Keep It on the Low" featuring Kyle Denmead from the No Complaints mixtape.
 He had a solo track titled "FBGM" on the YMCMB mixtape Rich Gang: All Stars, which was released on February 18, 2013.
 Then on February 25, 2013, Cash Money re-released No Complaints with two bonus tracks.
 He was featured on the Cash Money Records compilation album Rich Gang, on the song "Sunshine" also featuring Birdman, Limp Bizkit and Flo Rida.
 Artistdirect would call the song one of the album's standout tracks.

 On June 24, 2013, Caskey announced that his upcoming mixtape would be titled The Transient Classics.
 On July 16, he revealed the cover art for The Transient Classics and announced it would be released on his 21 birthday, August 28, 2013.
-On August 20, 2013 he released the music video for the song "Show Me Some", which was shot in Paris, France.
+On August 20, 2013, he released the music video for the song "Show Me Some", which was shot in Paris, France.
 The mixtape was produced by The Avengerz, Myles William and The Colleagues and featured guest appearances from Trae tha Truth, Machine Gun Kelly, Riff Raff, JellyRoll, Rittz, and others.
 Upon its release it was met with positive reviews from music critics.
 His debut album was recorded at The Hit Factory in Miami, its release was and debuted on 2014.
-On April 14, 2015 Caskey released a mixtape titled "The Lost Files."
+On April 14, 2015, Caskey released a mixtape titled "The Lost Files."
+On September 7, 2015 Caskey released an album titled Black Sheep 2 with production primarily by Anonymass.
+It would go on to become one of his most acclaimed projects.
+He would then follow up with Black Sheep 3, Generation, Speak of the Devil, Music to Die To, Black Sheep 4, Clockwork, Viral, the latter featuring one of his most streamed songs "Martial Law".
+He secured his first number one on the iTunes Hip Hop charts with his album This Isn't Even My Final Form (2019).
+His third album was released in December 2022 titled While You Wait for J.A.W.S., which secured another number one on the iTunes Hip Hop chart.
+Caskey has since released the singles "I'm a Virgin" and "Firestarter", also produced by Anonymass.

 Personal life

 His father died by suicide when Caskey was sixteen years old.
-He wrote the songs "Letter to My Father" and "Been Solid" on the No Complaints mixtape, as a tribute to him.
+Caskey has written tribute songs "Letter to My Father" and "Been Solid" on the No Complaints mixtape as well as "Holding on to a Gun" from the While You Wait For J.A.W.S. mixtape.
+He has created a unique approach to gritty hip hop while embracing pain as a gift.
+He attributes overcoming adversity in life to his success and being able to connect with his fans on a deeper level.